mailgun/documentation/source/api-email-validation-deprecated.rst

 =====================    =========    ============================================================================================================
 Parameter                Type         Description
 =====================    =========    ============================================================================================================
-address                  string       Email address being validated did_you_mean             string       Null if nothing, however if a potential typo is made, the closest suggestion is provided is_disposable_address    boolean      If the domain is in a list of disposable email addresses, this will be appropriately categorized is_role_address          boolean      Checks the mailbox portion of the email if it matches a specific role type ('admin', 'sales', 'webmaster')
+address                  string       Email address being verified did_you_mean             string       Null if nothing, however if a potential typo is made, the closest suggestion is provided is_disposable_address    boolean      If the domain is in a list of disposable email addresses, this will be appropriately categorized is_role_address          boolean      Checks the mailbox portion of the email if it matches a specific role type ('admin', 'sales', 'webmaster')